pyriter/tdaclient/README.md

 ## Features

-1. Auto fetch refresh token when access token expires and updates credentials.
+1. Auto fetch refresh token when access token expires.
 2. Credentials can be fetched and stored using these providers
     1. Local cache
     2. Local file